Bolt.new App Fix: How to Repair Common Issues in 2026

 10 min |

-After completing this list, your Bolt.new app will be significantly more stable, performant, and secure.
+After completing this checklist, your Bolt.new app will be significantly more stable, performant, and secure.
+If you want an even more thorough review, run through the 18-check vibe code audit framework that agency Beesoul uses for their client audits.

 When to Rebuild vs. Repair

 Not every broken Bolt.new app is worth fixing.
-Here's when to repair and when to start over.
+Here is when to repair and when to start over.

 Repair if: